inesbnr/CS-Project-2-Custom-Malloc/README.md

 ## Improvements

-The functions works but there could be optimization process that could be done in the improvedalloc.c file.
+The functions works but there could be optimization process that are done in the improvedalloc.c file.

 Free function :
 Rather than deleting the block with brk, we can mark the block as free=true so it can be reused afterwards.